aliyun/terraform-provider-alicloud/website/docs/r/disk.html.markdown

     * `PL3`: A single ESSD delivers up to 1,000,000 random read/write IOPS.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 * `encrypted` - (Optional, ForceNew) If true, the disk will be encrypted, conflict with `snapshot_id`.
-* `delete_auto_snapshot` - (Optional Available in 1.53.0+) Indicates whether the automatic snapshot is deleted when the disk is released.
+* `delete_auto_snapshot` - (Optional, Available in 1.53.0+) Indicates whether the automatic snapshot is deleted when the disk is released.
 Default value: false.
-* `delete_with_instance` - (Optional Available in 1.53.0+) Indicates whether the disk is released together with the instance: Default value: false.
+* `delete_with_instance` - (Optional, Available in 1.53.0+) Indicates whether the disk is released together with the instance: Default value: false.
-* `enable_auto_snapshot` - (Optional Available in 1.53.0+) Indicates whether to apply a created automatic snapshot policy to the disk.
+* `enable_auto_snapshot` - (Optional, Available in 1.53.0+) Indicates whether to apply a created automatic snapshot policy to the disk.
 Default value: false.
 * `resource_group_id` - (Optional, Available in 1.57.0+, Modifiable in 1.115.0+) The Id of resource group which the disk belongs.
 -> **NOTE:** Disk category `cloud` has been outdated and it only can be used none I/O Optimized ECS instances.
 Recommend `cloud_efficiency` and `cloud_ssd` disk.